Fashioning Charel

 Current Status - Support Needed!

-We have submitted a near-final cut to Boston area film festivals and we are working to raise modest finishing funds.
+We have a near final cut that we're sharing with potential collaborators.
+We are busy developing relationships and planning ways to reach young audiences, and soon we will be working to raise modest finishing funds.
 The film is currently about 35 minutes long.We are looking for collaborators and partners to help us maximize the impact of this film.

 We welcome support